InverterNetwork/contracts/docs/Modules/SingleVoteGovernance_Documentation.md

 ### 1. onlySelf

-This modifier ensures that the `msg.sender` is not the same as the `SingleVoteGovernor` contract (address this).
+This modifier ensures that the `msg.sender` is the same as the `SingleVoteGovernor` contract (address this).

 ### 2. onlyVoter